KlintForce/SimpleGauge/README.md

 Display percent 💯 fields in a more visual way using the Simple Gauge Lightning Web Component ⚡

-Go get it it's free 🆓 on [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FgcboUAB) 🛒
+Go get it now! it's free 🆓 on [AppExchange](https://appexchange.salesforce.com/appxListingDetail?listingId=a0N3A00000FgcboUAB) 🛒

 #### Blog posts 📰 on Medium